siberoloji/siberoloji.github.io/content/en/blog/engineering/Cybersecurity/2024-10-02-augmented-reality-ar-and-virtual-reality-vr-new-security-frontiers.md

-In this blog post, we will explore the security frontiers of AR and VR, focusing on how these technologies work, their potential risks, and the measures that can be taken to protect user data and privacy.
+In this article, we will explore the security frontiers of AR and VR, focusing on how these technologies work, their potential risks, and the measures that can be taken to protect user data and privacy.